N-ishaa/Restaurant-website/README.md

 Welcome to the  Restaurant Website repository!
-It includes features such as Home, Gift Cards, Reservation, Menu and Contact.
-This project is a simple, user-friendly University Website designed using only HTML and CSS.
+This project name is Restaurant Website it is a responsive Restaurant Website.
+It includes features such as Home,Reservation, Menu, About and Contact.
+The goal of this website is to offer a modern, user-friendly, and responsive interface that can be accessed from any device, enhancing both customer satisfaction and operational efficiency.
+Built using modern web technologies such as HTML, CSS and  leverages a small amount of JavaScript.